-CO Course Objectives CO-1 Expose the students to offer experiments based on the concepts of physics in optics, electrical properties, magnetic properties, mechanical properties etc CO-2 Provide hands on experience to handle scientific equipment, measure and analyze the data.
-CO-4 Make the students understand the concepts behind various physics experiments such as dielectric loss of liquids, laser and solar basee experiments.
-CO-5 Identify various physical parameters in arc spectrum, Forbe, s method, and 0-5 spectrometer experiments.
+CO The learners will be able to CO-1 Expose the students to offer experiments based on the concepts of physics in CO-1 optics, electrical properties, magnetic properties, mechanical properties etc CO-2 Provide hands on experience to handle scientific equipment, measure and CO-2 analyze the data.
+CO-3 Experiment the Optical and Electrical characteristics of a given LED.
+CO-4 Make the students understand the concepts behind various physics experiments CO-4 such as dielectric loss of liquids, laser and solar basee experiments.
+CO-5 Identify various physical parameters in arc spectrum, Forbe,s method, and CO-3 spectrometer experiments.